NOo0B1/fhm/README.md

     /fhm test : after configuring with /fhm or /fhm config, this will simulate a start of a fight with the 4 horsemen

 The M means movable and U means unmovable on the top right button of the frame.

+If you are a DPS , put 1 in the attrib number.
+For tanks and healers, raid leader should check the excel in this repo to attrib you the number.

 ### Configuration

 The addon includes a configuration interface accessible via the options menu (or the /youraddon command).
 Here, you can customize settings such as: